 “An Advance Directive is a gift to your family members,” he said.
 “It gives them more information about what you are thinking, and it takes the burden off them to decide for you.
 It’s a good thing to do.”

-Learn more about Advance Directives at classes held regularly at Samaritan locations or set up time to discuss an advance directive one on one.
+Learn more about Advance Directives at classes held regularly at Samaritan locations.

 Wes Sedlacek is chaplain at Samaritan Lebanon Community Hospital and Samaritan Albany General Hospital, and a member of the palliative care team.
 He helps patients complete their Advance Directives by appointment at Samaritan Park Street Clinic and Samaritan Sweet Home Family Medicine.
 Ask your physician for a referral or call 541-451-7200 or 541-451-6250.